Skip to main content

 Pet Care Business Name Ideas: 150+ Names for Dog Walking, Sitting & Boarding

+FACT-CHECKEDLast reviewed June 2026 by Canine Cab.
+We update this guide when operator pricing or airline policies change.
 Your business name is the first thing a nervous pet owner reads before they decide whether to trust you with their dog.
 It goes on your van, your invoices, your Google listing, and every review.
-So while name-idea lists are a great spark, picking well is about more than finding a cute pun.
-Below are…
+So while…

 Notebook with handwritten business name ideas, a pen and coffee on a wooden desk